hengkar/RepData_PeerAssessment1/PA1_template.md

 The new historgram chart show the steps taken per day after NA steps are imputed, with total missing data **2304**.
 We notice that average and median increases.
 New average steps **1.0766189\times 10^{4}** vs old average steps **9354.2295082**.
 New median **1.0766189\times 10^{4}** vs old median **10395**

+The strategy to impute data is using mean for that 5-minute interval.

 ## Are there differences in activity patterns between weekdays and weekends?